A Case of Arrested Development

 If passed by voters in March 2017, Measure S would impose a temporary moratorium on development projects that require changes to zoning, land use and building height laws in Los Angeles.
 In addition, the measure would restrict other changes and impose mandatory review procedures to the Los Angeles General Plan, while preventing project applicants from conducting their own Environmental Impact Reports (EIR).

 “If you’re a developer and you want to do some affordable housing … it would be informally discouraged in wealthier areas,” said Joan Ling, a longtime lecturer in the UCLA Luskin Department of Urban Planning.
 “There’s a lot of talk about reforming land use laws in L.A., but there’s very little desire for actual results because the councilmembers want control of what gets built and that is tied to election campaign fundraising.”

-The Lewis Center for Regional Policy Studies along with the Ziman Center for Real Estate produced this event featuring Ling and included UCLA faculty members Paavo Monkkonen and Michael Manville, from the Department of Urban Planning and Jonathan Zasloff, a professor of Law at UCLA School of Law.
-The conversation was moderated by Rosslyn “Beth” Hummer, the chair of the Land Use Planning and Environmental Subcommittee of the Real Property Section of the L.A.
+In addition to Ling, the panel, which was produced by the Lewis Center for Regional Policy Studies, included urban planning faculty members Paavo Monkkonen and Michael Manville.
+Jonathan Zasloff, a professor of Law at UCLA School of Law, also joined the conversation, which was moderated by Rosslyn “Beth” Hummer, the chair of the Land Use Planning and Environmental Subcommittee of the Real Property Section of the L.A.
 County Bar Association.

 Michael Lens, assistant professor of urban planning, introduced the panel and gave background on the ballot measure.
 Most panelists oppose Measure S, he noted, but the goal of the forum was to forecast both electoral scenarios.